3dem/relion-documents/source/STA_tutorial/Refine3D.rst

 :Initial low-pass filter (A): 12

-     (We set the low-pass filter slightly below the achieved resolution in the previous step.
+     (We set the low-pass filter slightly below the reached resolution in the previous step.
 In this case, it's Nyquist resolution at binning factor 4.)

 :Symmetry: C6